nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Graduation year

-Format: `2YYY` to represent the year of graduation.
+Format: `2YYY` corresponding to the student's year of graduation.

 Constraints:
 * Start the graduation year with `2`.